LRiceCooker/react-native-ssr-boilerplate/README.md

 # React Native SSR Boilerplate

 👋 Welcome to my React Native boilerplate project!
 This starter kit is a labor of love, inspired by the amazing technologies that have fueled my passion for cross-platform app development.
-It might not be perfect, but it's crafted with enthusiasm and humility.
 This project is based on [next-expo-solito from Tamagui project](https://github.com/tamagui/tamagui/tree/master/starters/next-expo-solito).

 ## What's Inside?